2024-08-27 Web Development

 By O Wolfson

 Whether you’re writing a blog post, documentation, or any other content, knowing how to properly include and manage images is crucial.
-In this article, we'll explore how to use images in MDX and Markdown files effectively.
+In this article, we'll explore how to use images in Markdown and MDX files effectively.

 In Markdown, the most straightforward way to include an image is by using the following syntax: